 Our article on deterring invasive feeder birds covers related strategies for protecting smaller songbirds from both starlings and other aggressive species.

-The open-bill probing behavior that makes starlings such efficient foragers also makes them spectacularly messy feeders.
 When a starling encounters a feeder stocked with a mixed seed blend, it uses its bill-opening action to excavate toward preferred items, sending unwanted seeds arcing outward and downward.
 A single starling at a hopper feeder can deposit a substantial pile of seed on the ground within minutes.

 The mess signal from a starling feeder invasion is, in effect, a secondary invitation to a second tier of pest species.
 House sparrow behavior around ground-level seed piles is covered in our article on house sparrow nesting habits in urban areas.